EricDarve/NLA/content/QR iteration for upper Hessenberg matrices.md

 - The time cost per iteration in upper Hessenberg form is $O(n^2)$.
 - The total time cost is $O(n^3)$.

+## Geometric interpretation

+- Each QR step can be seen as a refined rotation of our coordinate system.
+- We are gradually aligning our axes with the eigenvectors, but doing so through a series of small, precise adjustments.
+- The Hessenberg form allows these adjustments to be made much more efficiently.

 ### Algorithm:

 ```julia